Messiah ben Joseph: Otot HaMashiah "Signs of the Messiah"

-Nistarot (Secrets of) R. Shimon b.
-Yohai
+The Secrets of Shimon bar Yohai

-Dated after the fall of the Umayyad in the 8th century this midrashic Muslim Jewish text is generally positive towards Islam.
-Messiah ben Joseph will rebuild the temple but be killed in battle with Armilos.
-Armilos is described as bald having a leprous forehead and small eyes.
+Dated after the fall of the Umayyad Caliphate in the 8th century, the midrashic The Secrets of Rabbi Simon ben Yohai is generally positive towards Islam.
+Messiah ben Joseph will rebuild the temple but be killed in battle with Armilus.
+Armilus is described as bald having a leprous forehead and small eyes.

 Midrash

-Messiah ben Joseph has an established place in the apocalypses of later centuries and in the midrash literature.
+Messiah ben Joseph is established in the apocalypses of later centuries and the midrash literature.